christosgalano/WordPress-on-Azure/docs/Part-2-IaC.md

 </details>

-Here we only allow a certain list of roles to be assigned.
+Here, we only allow a certain list of roles to be assigned.

 We use the friendly role name and then reference the role id using the variable *role*.

 ## Summary

-That pretty much covers the details of our architecture, in the next part we are going to cover the code that will be used to deploy our infrastructure.
+That about sums up the code modules.
+In the following part, we will deploy our infrastructure and execute some post-configuration tasks.

 **Next part:**